BitcoinDesign/Guide/guide/designing-products/accessibility.md

       caption: Ensure the layout still works with larger text sizes.
 Respect other user preferences like reducing motion and increased contrast.
     - file: color-vision-defficiencies
       alt:
       caption: Ensure the information can be understood by those with color vision defficiences.
-For example, by not only relying on red and green to indicate withdrawals and deposits.
+For example, by using "+" and "-" indicate withdrawals and deposits instead of green and red coloration only.
 ---

 <!--